suleymanlaarabi/DroneTello-Commander-App/README.md

   Access a vast collection of popular icons for seamless integration into your application.
 - **Opinionated Configuration**:
   Get started quickly with a pre-configured setup based on best practices.
+- **Drone Control**:
+  Python server with Flask API to command and control the Tello drone.

 ## Quick Start: